Steven Knapp

-Steven Knapp is an American academic who served as the 16th President of the George Washington University, in Washington, DC, succeeding Stephen Joel Trachtenberg.
+Steven Knapp is an American academic who served as the 16th President of the George Washington University, in Washington, D.C., succeeding Stephen Joel Trachtenberg.
 He currently serves on the boards of the World Affairs Council, the Economic Club of Washington, DC, the U.S. Council on Competitiveness, and the National Symphony Orchestra, as well as serving as a fellow of the Council on Foreign Relations and the Modern Language Association.

 Prior to GW, Knapp served as the dean of Johns Hopkins University's School of Arts and Sciences.
 On June 7, 2016, Knapp announced that he would not seek a third term as University President, and therefore would be concluding his tenure as in July 2017.

-Early life
+Early life and education

 Knapp grew up in Westwood, New Jersey.
-He is a 1973 graduate of Yale University with a Bachelor of Arts degree.
-He did his graduate work at Cornell University, earning a master's degree in 1977 and his doctorate in 1981.
+He attended Yale University, where he graduated with a Bachelor of Arts degree in 1973, and then Cornell University, where he earned a master's degree in 1977 and his Ph.D. in 1981.